-- Found ourselves traveling in an area during an active volcano eruption that spewed enough ash to damage our camera equipment.
+- We found ourselves traveling in an area during an active volcano eruption that spewed enough ash to damage our camera equipment.
 No worries, that was covered by our insurance.

-- Canceled fights causing missed connection flights with other airlines, resulting in the the need to re-book additional flights and pay for hotel rooms.
+- Canceled flights causing missed connection flights with other airlines, resulting in the need to re-book additional flights and pay for hotel rooms.
 Fully reimbursed by travel insurance.